 In accordance with the Articles of Association, on 9 July 2018, the extraordinary shareholders' meeting of the Company granted the authorisation to the Board of Directors to increase the Company's share capital in one or several times, in accordance with articles 604 juncto 607, para.
-2, 2° of the Belgian Company Code, for a period of five years from the date of the publications of the resolution in the Annexes to the Belgian Official Gazette (Moniteur Belge), with a global maximum amount of 11,043,220.58 € on the same terms as currently provided for in article 7 of the Articles of Association, including in case of reception by the Company of a communication by the Financial Services and Markets Authority (FSMA) stating that the FSMA has been informed of a public takeover bid regarding the Company.
+2, 2° of the Belgian Company Code (now articles 7:199 juncto 7:202, para.
+2, 2° of the Belgian Code on Companies and Associations), for a period of five years from the date of the publications of the resolution in the Annexes to the Belgian Official Gazette (Moniteur belge), with a global maximum amount of EUR 11,043,220.58 on the same terms as currently provided for in article 7 of the Articles of Association, including in case of reception by the Company of a communication by the FSMA stating that the FSMA has been informed of a public takeover bid regarding the Company.